|April 16, 2012 · Volume 11, Issue 9|

 Read the news release for more information about the repeat and serious violations.

 Employers who are required to keep the OSHA Form 300 Injury and Illness log must post OSHA's Form 300A from Feb.
 1 to April 30, 2012 in a common area wherever notices to workers are usually posted.
 The summary must list the total numbers of job-related injuries and illnesses that occurred in 2011.
 All establishment summaries must be certified by a company executive.

 Copies of the OSHA Forms 300, 300A and 301 are available for download on the OSHA Recordkeeping Web page.
 See OSHA's Recordkeeping Handbook for more information on posting requirements for OSHA's Form 300A.

 OSHA, along with Cal-OSHA, is hosting an Action Summit on Worker Health and Safety on April 26 in Los Angeles, California.
 OSHA is working with UCLA and other local groups on the event, where Secretary of Labor Hilda L. Solis is expected to speak.
-Click here to register for the event.
-For more information, see the flyer (PDF*).
+For more information, Click here to register for the event.
+For more information, see the flyer.